zama-ai/bounty-ecdsa-signature/tutorial.md

 However, the amount of possible outcome scale exponentially by the amount of scalar total bits.
 Which mean that it not practical for 256 bits which need $2^{256}$ outcome, but we can do [sliding window](https://www.notion.so/tutorial-ffdd7366b07441368b8e5b966757c0b2?pvs=21) on the value to select some of the bits from the scalar and make the selector less computation intensive.

-So basically, we select first $W$ bits from the scalar, precompute $2^{W-1}$ points by doubling $G$ in native function, make $2^{W-1}$ selector and select 1 point from those precomputed points, add the selected point to the result, traverse further by $W$ bits, then repeat until bits are exhausted.
+So basically, we select first $W$ bits from the scalar, precompute $2^{W-1}$ points by recursively doubling $G$, make $2^{W-1}$ selector and select 1 point from those precomputed points, add the selected point to the result, traverse further by $W$ bits, then repeat until bits are exhausted.

 ```rust
 // pseudo code